KeatonBlue/KeatonBlue.github.io/_projects/holovideo.md

 category:
 ---

-The main thrust of my current research is to develop a near-eye holographic video platform based on acousto-optic modulation in lithium niobate.
+The main thrust of my current research is to develop a near-eye holographic video display based on acousto-optic modulation with lithium niobate.
 This so called ["leaky-mode" holography](https://www.nature.com/articles/nature12217) is unique compared to other holovideo approaches.
 Instead of pixelated devices, such as liquid crystal on silicon spatial light modulators, leaky-mode holography scans a beam using acoustic diffraction.
 An analog solution to an analog problem!

 <div class="d-flex justify-content-center flex-column align-items-center">
     <div class="row">